-To find the sequences page, click on Send > Sequences from the top navigation bar.
+To find the Sequences page, click Send > Sequences in the top navigation.

-Once you’re done composing your email, you can also set up preview text for it.
+Once you’re done composing your email, you can set up preview text for it.

-This is a short snippet of text that gives subscribers a hint on what your email is about, and you can learn more in our guide to setting up preview text for your emails.
+This is a short snippet of text that gives subscribers a hint on what your email is about.
+Learn more in our guide to setting up preview text for your emails.

-Then, preview your email in your browser or by sending a test email to your own inbox.
+Then, preview your email in your browser or by sending a test email to your inbox.

 If you don’t need your email, click the Delete icon to delete it.